Nigeria Police Force

 The Nigeria Police Force is the principal law enforcement and the lead security agency in Nigeria.
-Designated by the 1999 constitution as the national police of Nigeria with exclusive jurisdiction throughout the country, as at 2016 it has a staff strength of about 371,800.
+It was designated by the 1999 constitution as the national police of Nigeria, with exclusive jurisdiction throughout the country.
+As at 2021, it had a staff strength of about 371,800.
 There are currently plans to increase the force to 650,000, adding 280,000 new recruits to the existing 370,000.
 The Nigeria Police Force is a very large organisation consisting of 36 State commands and Federal Capital Territory (FCT) grouped into 17 zones and 8 administrative organs.
-The agency is currently headed by IGP (Inspector General) Usman Alkali Baba.
+As of July 2024, the NPF is headed by IGP (Inspector General) Kayode Egbetokun.
 In 2020, it underwent major overhauls.

-History of Nigeria Police Force
+History

+Origins

-In 1879 a 1,200-member armed paramilitary Hausa Constabulary was formed.
+In 1879, a 1,200-member armed paramilitary Hausa Constabulary was formed.
 In 1896 the Lagos Police was established.
 More so, the Niger Coast Constabulary, was formed in Calabar in 1894 under the newly proclaimed Niger Coast Protectorate.
 In the north, the Royal Niger Company set up the Royal Niger Company Constabulary in 1888 with headquarters at Lokoja.

 When the protectorates of Northern and Southern Nigeria were proclaimed in the early 1900s, part of the Royal Niger Company Constabulary became the Northern Nigeria Police, and part of the Niger Coast Constabulary became the Southern Nigeria Police.
 During the colonial period, most police were associated with local governments (native authorities).

+Early years

 In the 1960s, under the First Republic, these forces were first regionalised and then nationalised.
 The Nigeria Police Force performed conventional police functions and was responsible for internal security generally; for supporting the prison, immigration, and customs services; and for performing military duties within or outside Nigeria as directed.
 Plans were announced in mid-1980 to expand the force to 200,000.